Share Your Feedback

 This process will not determine the lawfulness of an arrest or citation, guilt or innocence of a criminal or traffic charge, or liability for violating rights.
 Those determinations are made in court proceedings.
 You will need to contact a private attorney on these matters.

-Please complete the complaint form with as much detail as possible.
+Please complete the complaint form or anonymous complaint form with as much detail as possible.
 Be sure to include specific actions and statements, and avoid conclusions in describing any allegations of misconduct.

 Related Departmental Policies